astronomer/docs/learn/airflow-fivetran.md

     <CodeBlock language="python">{fivetran_tutorial_dag_1}</CodeBlock>

-    This DAG contains four tasks:
+    This DAG contains three tasks:

-    - The `generate_tag_to_await` task pulls a number from the custom [Airflow variable](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html) `TAG_NAME`, or creates the Airflow variable and assigns a value of `1` if it does not exist yet.
-The task returns the tag to wait for in the format `sync-metadata/{number}`.
-This task helps set up the GitHubTagSensor and ensures that DAG can be run repeatedly.
-    - The `wait_for_tag` task uses the [GitHubTagSensor](https://registry.astronomer.io/providers/github/modules/githubtagsensor) to wait for the `sync-metadata/{number}`tag to be present in your GitHub repository.
+    - The `upstream` task runs before the Fivetran sync job is run.
-    - The `run_fivetran_sync` task uses the FivetranOperatorAsync to trigger the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `wait_for_tag` task has completed successfully.
+    - The `run_fivetran_sync` task uses the FivetranOperatorAsync to trigger the Fivetran connector specified as `FIVETRAN_CONNECTOR_ID` as soon as the `upstream` task has completed successfully.
-    - The `increase_tag_var` task increases the value assigned to the `sync-metadata` Airflow Variable by 1.
-This task ensures that next time you run the DAG, the sensor will wait for a new tag value to be added to your GitHub repo.
+    - The `downstream` task runs after the Fivetran sync job has finished.

 4. Update the `FIVETRAN_CONNECTOR_ID` variable with the ID of your connector.
 You can find the ID of your connector in the Fivetran UI under the **Setup** tab: